itisusama-writer/152410/chapter-1.md

 "Just a headache," Areeba mumbled, not lifting her head.
 The railing felt like ice against her skin, a small mercy in the stuffy bus.
 Outside, the Punjab plains had given way to rocky terrain, the landscape transforming with every kilometer that brought them closer to Naran.

-Across the aisle, her cousin Ayesha was scrolling through her phone, trying to catch the last bars of signal before they ventured deeper into the mountains.
+Across the aisle, her sister Ayesha was scrolling through her phone, trying to catch the last bars of signal before they ventured deeper into the mountains.
 The rest of the family, Uncle Jamil, Aunt Sadia, and the kids, occupied the seats behind them, their chatter creating a constant buzz of excitement.

 "Lahore seems like days ago already," Aunt Fareeda said, fanning herself with a magazine.
 "These trips always feel longer than they are."